New guidelines could mean that some older people will no longer be stuck in properties they want to move out of – the so-called “mortgage prisoners”.

 According to a new report released this week by the Building Societies Association (BSA), building societies and other mortgage lenders are to take a look at their age limits for borrowing, and the move could see more people over 65 being able to take out a mortgage.

 Since the introduction of Mortgage Market Review (MMR) rules in April 2014, older borrowers have found it more difficult to secure a mortgage as many lenders are unwilling to grant them a mortgage that runs beyond their normal retirement age.
-In some cases this has meant people over 40 have struggled to take out a 25 year mortgage as it would run until after their normal retirement age of 65.
-The new guidelines could mean that some older people will no longer be stuck in properties they want to move out of – the so called “mortgage prisoners”.
+In some cases, this has meant people over 40 have struggled to take out a 25-year mortgage as it would run until after their normal retirement age of 65.

 Mortgage Market Review